Australia PM pushes to end India uranium sales ban

 POWER PUSH

-India's 20 nuclear plants produce only a small fraction of the country's electricity and operate at about half capacity for lack of fuel.
-It plans to add nearly 30 reactors over the next 20 years, requiring more overseas uranium purchases.
+India's 19 nuclear plants produce only a small fraction of the country's electricity.
+That figure is projected to double over the next 25 years as new plants are built, requiring more overseas uranium purchases.

 Uranium prices have fallen below $55 a pound since the March 11 tsunami that knocked out Japan's Fukushima nuclear plant.
 That compares with January's price of nearly $75, itself nearly half a high of $136 in 2007.